Employability and progression opportunities

+The three-year programme of study prepares graduates to pursue higher education in Islamic studies and related areas of the humanities and social sciences, or to seek careers in specific fields or in areas which aim to address issues faced by contemporary Muslim societies.
 These may include careers in: religious education or the management of religious education programmes of the Ismaili Tariqah and Religious Education Boards.
-Opportunities may also be available to GPISH graduates; in Aga Khan Network agencies or other non-governmental organizations, focusing on education, strengthening of civil society, cultural preservation, poverty alleviation or sustainable development; in one of the departments at the Institute of Ismaili Studies.
-Previous GPISH graduates have also found careers; in the media which represent Muslims and Islam to a wider audience; or as Muslim artists or writers who, through their work, represent individual perspectives towards their received heritage.
+Opportunities may also be available to GPISH graduates in the IIS and in Aga Khan Development Network agencies or other non-governmental organisations focusing on education, strengthening civil society, cultural preservation, poverty alleviation or sustainable development.
+Previous GPISH graduates have also found careers in the media which represent Muslims and Islam to a wider audience or as artists or writers who, through their work, represent individual perspectives towards their received Muslim heritage.

 GPISH aims to train graduates for pursuing leadership positions and runs enrichment activities including a Leadership Workshop and series of Careers Seminars.
 Interviews for internships following successful completion of all three years of the programme also form part of these, and appropriately qualified students will be offered short-term internship opportunities.